Revivalist-Dev/rev-lorecard/readme.md

 ```bash
 .\start.bat
 ```
-The first time you run it, the script will guide you through setting up your configuration (`.env` file), install all dependencies, build the client, and start the server.
+The first time you run it, the script will guide you through setting up your configuration (`.env` file), installing all dependencies, build the client, and start the server.

 ---